kananenka-group/PSO_Astatine/README.md

 ## Software:
 You will need NWChem and Python to run this code.

-## Step 1: Bash Execution
+## Step 1: Program Execution

-Execute the PSO program with:
+Execute the program with:
 python main.py input.json

 ## Step 2: Choosing Initial Basis